m-mariappan/geoip-mmdb/README.md

             └── ...
     ```

-2.  **Navigate into the `geoip-builder` directory and tidy dependencies:**
+2. **Navigate into the `geoip-mmdb` directory and tidy dependencies:**
     ```sh
-    cd geoip-builder
+    cd geoip-mmdb
     go mod tidy
     ```

 3. **Run the builder:**
     ```sh
     # For Country database
     go run main.go -dir ../rir-ip/country -output GeoIP2-Country.mmdb
     # For ASN database
     go run main.go -dir ../asn-ip/asn -output GeoIP2-ASN.mmdb
     ```
-    You can also build a binary and run it:
+    Or build a binary and run it:
     ```sh
-    go build -o geoip-builder .
+    go build -o geoip-mmdb .
     # For Country database
-    ./geoip-builder -dir ../rir-ip/country -output GeoIP2-Country.mmdb
+    ./geoip-mmdb -dir ../rir-ip/country -output GeoIP2-Country.mmdb
     # For ASN database
-    ./geoip-builder -dir ../asn-ip/asn -output GeoIP2-ASN.mmdb
+    ./geoip-mmdb -dir ../asn-ip/asn -output GeoIP2-ASN.mmdb
     ```

 4. **Verify the output:**
     Files named `GeoIP2-Country.mmdb` and/or `GeoIP2-ASN.mmdb` will be created.
 You can use tools like `mmdblookup` to inspect their contents.
     ```sh
-    # Example using mmdblookup (you may need to install it: e.g., `brew install libmaxminddb`)
+    # Example using mmdblookup (install with: `brew install libmaxminddb`)
     mmdblookup -f GeoIP2-Country.mmdb -i 85.94.160.1
     # Expected output for Andorra